spellshift/realm/docs/_docs/user-guide/eldritch.md

 `file.replace(path: str, pattern: str, value: str) -> None`

 The <b>file.replace</b> method finds the first string matching a regex pattern in the specified file and replaces them with the value.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ### file.replace_all

 `file.replace_all(path: str, pattern: str, value: str) -> None`

 The <b>file.replace_all</b> method finds all strings matching a regex pattern in the specified file and replaces them with the value.
+Please consult the [Rust Regex Docs](https://rust-lang-nursery.github.io/rust-cookbook/text/regex.html) for more information on pattern matching.

 ### file.template